gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 classes: wide
 ---

-Keyword Extraction is one of the easiest ways to leverage text mining for providing business value.
+Keyword Extraction is one of the simplest ways to leverage text mining for providing business value.
 It can automatically identify the most representative terms in the document.

-Such extracted keywords can be used for multiple applications.
+Such extracted keywords can be used for various applications.
 They can be used to summarize the underlying theme of a large document with just a few terms.
-They are also useful as metadata for indexing and tagging the documents.
-They can even be used for clustering similar documents.
-For example, to showcase relevant advertisements on a webpage, we could extract keywords from the webpage, find matching advertisements for these keywords, and showcase those.
+They are also valuable as metadata for indexing and tagging the documents.
+They can likewise be used for clustering similar documents.
+For instance, to showcase relevant advertisements on a webpage, we could extract keywords from the webpage, find matching advertisements for these keywords, and showcase those.

 In this post, I will provide an overview of the general pipeline of keyword extraction and explain the working mechanism of various unsupervised algorithms for this.

 ## Unsupervised Keyphrase Extraction Pipeline
 For keyword extraction, all algorithms follow a similar pipeline as shown below.
 A document is preprocessed to remove less informative words like stop words, punctuation, and split into terms.
-Candidate keywords such as words and phrases are selected.
+Candidate keywords such as words and phrases are chosen.

 ![](/images/keyword-extraction-pipeline.png){:.align-center}

-Then, a score is calculated for each candidate keyword using some algorithm.
-The highest-ranking keywords are taken and post-processing such as removing near-duplicates is applied.
+Then, a score is determined for each candidate keyword using some algorithm.
+The highest-ranking keywords are selected and post-processing such as removing near-duplicates is applied.
 Finally, the algorithm returns the top N ranking keywords as output.

 ## Unsupervised Methods
 Unsupervised algorithms for keyword extraction don't need to be trained on the corpus and don't need any pre-defined rules, dictionary, or thesaurus.
 They can use statistical features from the text itself and as such can be applied to large documents easily without re-training.
 Most of these algorithms don't need any linguistic features except for stop word lists and so can be applied to multiple languages.